-Article 20: Minutes
+Article 20: Minutes of Meetings

-The deliberations of a General Assembly are recorded in Minutes signed by the President and the members of the Bureau who are present.
+The deliberations of a General Assembly shall be recorded in Minutes signed by the President and those Members of the Bureau who are present.

-The Minutes of Board of Governors' Meetings are signed by the President and one Member of the Bureau.
-Certified copies of these Minutes can be issued to third parties by the Secretariat of the World Water Council.
+The Minutes of the Board of Governors' Meetings shall be signed by the President and one Member of the Bureau.
+Certified copies of these Minutes may be communicated to any third party by the Secretariat.